 The ambiance and charm of this tiny fishing retreat is undeniable.
 According to the owner, “Even people you

 wouldn’t think would respond to it want to be there washing the dishes and heating the water and all that."

 Summing it up, she goes on to say, “Every man, including my husband, who walks in says, ‘What more do you

-as we frequently add new images of small cabins to our site.
+Please check back often or subscribe to our RSS feed, as we frequently add new images of small cabins to our site.